LOW DEPOSITS - JUST £49 PER PERSON!

 Your holiday in the Highlands comes to an end.
 Travel back to Inverness airport to catch your flight home.
 Those not flying until the afternoon will also enjoy a short visit to the Victorian seaside town of Nairn, where pretty walking trails run alongside the river and a seafront promenade overlooks the Moray Firth.

-Day Seven: Fly back to the UK
+Day Seven: Fly back to your local airport

 We sometimes need to combine transfers to and from your hotel.
 We always try to keep any wait to a minimum, but you may be asked to wait at the airport for up to an hour, while other incoming flights arrive, before the transfer to your hotel.
 Similarly, we may need to transfer you back to the airport up to three hours before your flight home departs.